 Zakynthos, also known as Zante, is one of the Greek Islands in the Ionian Sea.
-It is 405.55 square kilometers (156.6 square miles) in size, and home to 41,000 people.
-It is a well-known island for European tourists, not to many Americans.
+It is 405.55 square kilometers (156.6 square miles) in size, and is a well-known island for European tourists, not to many Americans.
 After being told that from many locals, I was even more excited to be one of the Americans to see the beauty of this island for myself, that many have not seen.
 The beautiful cliffs, countless caves, cerulean and turquoise blue waters, incredible shipwrecks, stunning beaches, and smooth mountains, the views around Zakynthos are just breathtaking!
-To get here, I took a short flight from Athens, directly to the island.

 Exploring Zakynthos To explore the island, I rented an ATV again!
 It's so much fun, refreshing, and a great way to take in the beauty around you!
 The signage around the island is quite confusing, and definitely lacking.
 So, don't get alarmed if you get turned around a bit!
 There is barely any traffic around the island.
 I would only pass a car or another ATV from time to time.
 It's a peaceful island to explore with winding roads and gorgeous views!
-I absolutely loved exploring this beautiful island of Zakynthos!
-Xigia Beach is a cool spot to hang out with high sulfuric waters from the caves nearby, Skinari Lighthouse has pretty views, which you can admire as you are making your way down to catch your boat to the Blue Caves!
-The Blue Caves are scattered around the cliffside, even right under where I stayed in the windmill!
-Another cool beach to check out that is desolate and is covered with pebbles, was Makrys Gialos.
-My absolute favorite spot I wanted to see and explore in Zakynthos was Navagio Beach (also known as Shipwreck Beach or Smuggler's Cove)!
-In 1980, the MV Panagiotis ran aground this beach due to bad visibility during a storm, hence why they call it Shipwreck Beach!
-They say the ship left Turkey, smuggling wine, women, and cigarettes for the Italian Mafia.
-This incredible beach is an absolute must see, that you can only get to via boat.
-The day I went, there were maybe 20 people exploring around the cove.
-Not only should you admire the view from on the beach, but from above at the viewpoint!
-Both perspectives are just beautiful, and a must!
+Xigia Beach, Skinari Lighthouse, Blue Caves, Makrys Gialos, and Navagio Beach (also known as Shipwreck Beach or Smuggler's Cove), were some of my favorite places around the island!
+Not only should you admire the view of Shipwreck Beach from the beach, but from above at the viewpoint!
+Both perspectives are just beautiful.